-Why I Love Bocconcini Salad with Caper Vinaigrette
+Why You’ll Love our Tomato Bocconcini Salad

 I love bocconcini.
 If left unattended, my daughter and I could eat a whole pot of bocconcini cheese by itself.
 The creamy bite-sized morsels are just perfect for snacking.

 Bocconcini is also an easy addition to fresh summer salads.
 We love recipes with bocconcini.
 There is something so delicious about the creaminess of the bocconcini cheese matched with the sweet fruit like our Strawberry Bocconcini Salad recipe or Yellow Watermelon Salad.
 You could also create your own salad platter with these baby bocconcini balls.